How to Stress-Test a Rental for Vacancies

 6. Consider Combined Stress Factors

-For a more conservative analysis, combine vacancy stress with other negative factors:
+For a more conservative analysis, combine vacancy stress with other negative factors.

-• Rent reductions (5%–10%) due to market pressure.
+• Rent reductions of 5%–10% due to market pressure.

-• Rising expenses like taxes, insurance, or repairs (10%–15%).
+• Rising expenses, such as taxes, insurance, or repairs, of 10%–15%.

 Common Mistakes to Avoid